sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 ## 3.1.
 Experimental setup

 In the study the one dimensional infinite well with and without perturbation were inspected.
-For the unperturbed system with the well width a = 1 , a neural network with one hidden layer of 1000 thousands ReLU activations were used.
+For the unperturbed system with the well width a = 1 , a neural network with one hidden layer of 1000 ReLU activations were used.
 However, in my experiments I found this insufficient and put one extra hidden layer of the same size.
-The basis functions in the one dimensional infinite well were defined as [[1]](#1), ,
+The basis functions in the one dimensional infinite well were defined as [[1]](#1),

 ![b_n](https://user-images.githubusercontent.com/47567854/127366652-068e95a8-2377-4726-8aaf-7dfb3a20b37b.png)